YusufHaroon/ai-meeting-assistant/README.md

 *(Note: Windows WASAPI loopback is also supported automatically, but VB-CABLE is the most reliable fallback).*

 ### 2. Install Python Dependencies
-Ensure you have Python 3.10+ installed.
+Ensure you have Python 3.10+ installed
 ```powershell
 cd backend
 pip install -r requirements.txt